-Clients praised Jon’s legal acumen in the Dispute Resolution: Litigation category of The Legal 500 Asia Pacific 2024, stating “Jon Baker has great knowledge of the law, attention to detail and is always available.”
+Clients praised Jon’s legal acumen in the Dispute Resolution: Litigation category of Legal 500 Asia Pacific 2024, stating “Jon Baker has great knowledge of the law, attention to detail and is always available.”

-Jon’s abilities as a litigator have also been praised by a leading Australian commercial law barrister, who stated “[…] [p]ut simply, I am very impressed with Jon.
+Jon’s abilities as a litigator have also been praised by a leading Australian commercial law barrister, who remarked “[…] [p]ut simply, I am very impressed with Jon.
 He clearly [has] a detailed mastery of the documents and the legal arguments.
 He is an excellent communicator, both written and oral.
 [Jon] turns matters on a very timely basis, and his product is always first class.”

 Award Mouse thought multimedia interface book medal screen monitor